Park and Ride and bus services

 Park and Ride

-Parking is free at all Park and Ride sites in Cambridge.
-There are disabled spaces located close to the bus stops.
 The best park and ride sites for accessing Royal Papworth Hospital are Trumpington and Babraham Road.

 Please note: There is a two-metre height restriction for vehicles.